gloriayiii/knee-mri-classification/README.md

 ### 4) Research applications
 Analysis of knee osteoarthritis imaging datasets can expand research in the field and improve diagnosis and treatments.

+The model's low specificity and high false positive rate may limit its direct clinical use and relevance, which could lead to incorrect diagnoses and unncessary evaluations.
+The model would also need validated on other datasets before being implemented in a clinical setting.
+At present, this approach is best suited as a decision support tool and not an automated diagnostic system.

 ---